Skip to content

 Challengeable: Yes - rule application verifiable.
 Objection possible for incorrect data or wrong rule version.

-Deadline monitoring with automatic escalation on expiry Is the deadline monitored with automatic escalation to HR leadership on expiry + assumption of consent on silence?
+Deadline monitoring with automatic escalation on expiry Is the deadline monitored so that expiry escalates automatically to HR leadership, with silence recorded as assumed consent?
 Rules Engine

 Decision Record